No. 6 Squadron RAF: Second World War

-In the spring of 1944, the squadron moved to a coastal field south-east of Termoli, Italy.
-The squadron flew Hurricane Mk.IVs equipped with rocket projectiles.
+In February 1944, the squadron moved with its Hurricane Mk IVs to Grottaglie airfield, near Taranto, Italy.
 Moored Axis ships were attacked at Yugoslav harbours and the Dalmatian islands.
-They were strongly defended by anti-aircraft gunners on Siebel ferries with their multiple guns, as the ships were being used to supply the German forces.
+They were strongly defended by anti-aircraft gunners on Siebel ferries, as the ships were being used to supply the German forces.
 Squadron detachments were also made to Bastia in Corsica, Araxos near Patras in Greece, Brindisi, and near Ancona.
 A fixed 44-gallon extra petrol tank under the port wing increased the Hurricanes' duration to almost three hours at 160 mph cruising speed.
-The airfield on Vis (island) was extensively used as an advanced base from May 1944 to February 1945, usually to top up tanks before each armed reconnaissance.
+The airfield on Vis was extensively used as an advanced base from May 1944 to February 1945, usually to top up tanks before each armed reconnaissance.